hapax/hapax.github.io/assets/boring.md

 <!-- https://en.wikipedia.org/wiki/Definable_real_number -->

 "Boring" and "interesting" are subjective terms.
-We'll use something a bit more well-defined, and replace "interesting" with *describable*.
+We'll use a tad more well-defined, and replace "interesting" with *describable*.
 A number is describable if it has some finite description, using words, mathematical symbols, maybe even a computer program, which